faasm/faasm/README.md

 ## CPU

-Linux cgroups support process-level and thread-level CPU isolation and accounting and can be enlisted to establish isolation between users' functions in Faasm.
+Linux cgroups support process-level and thread-level CPU control and accounting.
+They can be enlisted to ensure fair access to CPU resource between functions sharing a Faasm node.
+Basic cgroup CPU limiting can ensure that _all user functions get a fair share of the CPU resource on the machine_.
+This means that if a box is resource constrained, all functions running there will be restricted equally.

 Thread-level support for CPU isolation is available in both V1 and V2 of cgroup although V2 achieves it differently and is arguably a bit cleaner.
 Unfortunately Docker doesn't work with V2 at the time of